emojicode/emojicode.github.io/src/reference/inheritance.md

 # Inheritance and Overriding

-Inheritance allows instances of a more concret class to be treated like instances of a less concrete class.
+Inheritance allows instances of a more concrete class to be treated like instances of a less concrete class.
 When you subclass a class, the subclass inherits all methods and type methods.
 Initializers are only inherited under special conditions.